-In this table you will note that there are three milestones in November, February and April.
+Whilst we assess your child's understanding lesson by lesson, we also look at the bigger picture of how well your child is progressing at key milestones in the school year.
+These three milestones are typically in late November, February and late June.
 At each of these points teachers will draw together everything they know about a child to assess whether they are on track to ‘secure’ all the targets within the end of year expectations by July.

 Teachers will look carefully at children’s work, observation notes and outcomes from possible tests to form a judgement on whether a child is on track.

-In November, we expect the children to be ‘apprentice’ learners so teachers will describe children as ‘below’ or ‘working towards’ particular end of year targets.
-In February and April this will develop and children will be described as ‘working towards or ‘secure’ in targets.
+In November, we expect the children to be ‘apprentice’ learners so teachers will describe children as ‘below’ or ‘working towards’ or 'on track' to meet particular end of year targets.
+In February this will develop and children will be described as ‘working towards or ‘secure’ in targets.
 Importantly teachers will pinpoint areas of strength and areas for children to continue to focus on in their journey and pursuit towards ‘securing’ all their targets by July.